Integrated Online Monitoring and Adaptation of Process Model Predictive Controllers: Case Study

 \section{Case Study}

 The proposed approach is demonstrated on a district heating system (DHS), a large-scale energy system that distributes heat in a closed network between heat sources and consumers.
 The specific case study analyzed in this work considers the AROMA DHS, presented in \cite{krug2021nonlinear}, depicted in Figure \ref{fig:aroma}, and simulated with a high-fidelity dynamic model based on a dedicated Modelica library \cite{nigro2024control}.
-All simulations are run on an 11th Gen Intel laptop with four i7 cores.
 Optimization problems are constructed using Casadi and solved using Ipopt.
 Python source code for the following is available at \url{https://github.com/SamuelMallick/mpcrl-process}.

 The following inputs, outputs, and disturbances are considered, as shown in Figure \ref{fig:aroma} and described in \cite{de2024physics}.
 The manipulated (control) variable is the supply temperature at the heating station, denoted by \mbox{$u_k=T_{0,k}^\text{s}$}.
 The output variable is \mbox{$y_k \!=\! [ T_{0,k}^\text{r}, q_{0,k}, T_{1,k}^\text{s}, \hdots, T_{5, k}^\text{s}, T_{1,k}^\text{c}, \hdots, T_{5,k}^\text{c}, q_{1,k}^\text{c}, \hdots, q_{5,k}^\text{c}]^{\top}$}, with $T_0^\text{r}$ and $q_0$ the temperature and water flow, respectively, at the heating station, and with $T_i^\text{s}$ the supply temperature, $T_i^\text{c}$ the output temperature, and $q_i^\text{c}$ the water flow, for each $i$-th thermal load.
 The disturbance $d_k = [P_{1, k}^\text{c}, \dots, P_{5, k}^\text{c}, c_{\text{elec}, k}, \underline{T}_{0, k}^\text{r}, \underline{T}_k^\text{s}]^\top$ includes the five thermal load demands $P_i^\text{c}$ for $i=1,\dots,5$, the electricity price $c_\text{elec}$, and the lower bounds on return $\underline{T}_0^\text{r}$ and supply $\underline{T}^\text{s}$ temperatures.
 Note that all temperatures are expressed in [$^\circ$C], all water flow rates in [kg/s], and all powers in [W].